-Certain areas of the New Forest are important for the protection of red deer, and we have quiet areas for them to rest and feed.
-We are asking members of the public not to enter these areas, which are marked by red signs, to avoid disturbing resting deer.
+Our deer conservation areas are important for the protection of red deer.
+These quiet areas are for the deer to rest and feed and we ask members of the public not to enter them and stick to the main tracks.
+Look out for our red signs, to avoid disturbing them.

 - Keep to the main tracks

-- Please keep dogs on lead near to the deer conservation areas
+- Keep dogs on lead near to deer conservation areas

-- Keep your distance - binoculars are essential!
+- Keep your distance - binoculars or a zoom lens are essential!

-- Do not approach or follow the deer
+- Do not approach, follow or surround deer

 - Do not enter the quiet areas - look out for the red signs!